CassioML/cassio-website/docs/start_here.md

 Go to [astra.datastax.com](https://astra.datastax.com) and sign up.

-Click "Create Database" and _make sure to select_ "Serverless with Vector Search".
+Click "Create Database" and make sure to select a "Vector" database.

 In the following we assume you called the database `cassio_db`.
-You will also be asked for a "Keyspace name" when creating the database: you can call it something like `cassio_tutorials` for example.
+You may also be asked for a "Keyspace name" when creating the database: you can call it something like `cassio_tutorials` for example.
 (A keyspace is simply a way to keep related tables grouped together.)